Postdoctoral Innovator Competition 2016

 Dr David Coe -QMI prize for the idea: New Method for Creating Effector Cells

-Dr Giulia De Rossi -SMD prize for the idea: A novel anti-angiogenic agent
+Dr Giulia De Rossi -FMD prize for the idea: A novel anti-angiogenic agent

 Dr Joe Briscoe -CiTI prize for the idea: Piezoelectric antibacterial cleaning of implants